TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-17_config_field_categorization_refactoring_plan.md

 6. Performance is comparable or better than the existing implementation
 7. Comprehensive test coverage is in place
 8. Documentation is clear and complete
+9. Users understand job type variant usage patterns
+10. Validation errors are reported clearly with helpful guidance
+11. Diagnostic tools are available for analyzing config validation issues

 ## Conclusion

 This refactoring will transform the complex, monolithic field categorization system into a modular, maintainable architecture with clear separation of concerns.
 By breaking the functionality into discrete components with well-defined responsibilities, we'll improve code clarity, testability, and robustness while maintaining compatibility with existing code.

 The staged implementation approach will minimize disruption and allow for thorough testing at each step.
 With proper planning and careful execution, this refactoring will provide a more solid foundation for future development while resolving current pain points.

+In the upcoming Phase 5, we'll focus on enhancing validation handling, improving job type variant usage guidance, and creating diagnostic tools to help users understand and resolve validation issues.
+These additions will further improve the usability and robustness of the config management system, particularly by providing configurable validation modes that allow developers to balance strict correctness with diagnostic flexibility.